ChildFund helps children with disabilities in Cambodia

 “Now, I am so relieved I know.
 I will help to spread the word about such services to my neighbours and friends.”

-Changing community attitudes towards children with disability helps to create a more inclusive environment, so children are not as vulnerable.
+Changing community attitudes towards children living with disability helps to create a more inclusive environment, so children are not as vulnerable.

 ChildFund also works closely with teachers to help identify children with special needs.
 These children can then be referred to Krousar Thmey where they can undertake tests.